What is ADHD coaching?

 About Emily Salmon

-Emily has specialist qualifications in Coaching Neurodiverse Students.
-Her passion for ADHD coaching is deeply informed by her own lived experience as a parent of a child with ADHD, and her 11+ years’ experience in early childhood education in Tasmania.
+Emily holds specialist qualifications in coaching neurodivergent individuals.
+Her passion for ADHD coaching is deeply informed by her own lived experience as a parent of a child with ADHD, and her 12+ years’ experience in early childhood education in Tasmania.

 Portrait of Emily Salmon.
 A woman with brown hair, wearing a light pink blouse and white skirt, stands smiling in the doorway of a white door with decorative glass leadlight panels.
 Photo: Jessamy Ryan.